Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 is an indictment?
 How is it different from an “information”?

-Prosecutors in state court often have the option of filing felony charges through an indictment rather than a complaint, which requires a preliminary hearing in front of a judge before an “information” can issue.
+Prosecutors in some states have the option of filing felony charges through an indictment rather than a complaint, which typically requires a preliminary hearing in front of a judge.
+(After the preliminary hearing in many states, the complaint gives way to an “information.”)
 In federal court, felonies typically proceed through the grand jury process.

 In both the state and federal